NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 The following instructions have been tested for **Ubuntu 14.04 and 14.10**.
 If you have another Ubuntu version on your instance, you may have to look online if the following instructions don't work.
 Some more information is given at [this link](http://www.havetheknowhow.com/Configure-the-server/Install-VNC.html).
 {% endBgBox %}

-First, we have to start up the vnc server once, in order to create a password and generate the configuration file.
+First, we have to start up the VNC server once, in order to create a password and generate the configuration file.
 In your *ssh terminal*, type:

 ```vncserver```